Fralleee/fralle-react-app-v1/README.md

-# fralle-react-app-v1
+# fralle-react-app-v2
-Portfolio/about page made with React & Redux
+Portfolio/about page made with React & Mobx

 Originally intended for fralle.com but was never fully finished.